Fivell/policies/source/sections/01-introduction.md

 ## 1.4 Requesting Audit and Compliance Reports

-Versionista, at its sole discretion, shares audit reports, including its HITRUST reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
+Versionista, at its sole discretion, shares audit reports, including its Corrective Action Plans (CAPs), with customers on a case by case basis.
 All audit reports are shared under explicit NDA in Versionista format between Versionista and party to receive materials.
 Audit reports can be requested by Versionista workforce members for Customers or directly by Versionista Customers.

 The following process is used to request audit reports: